ShengHangNB/Datasets/README.md

 ### “Wine Quality” dataset
 This dataset has 4898 samples with 12 numerical attributes.I use this dataset to evaluate whether my algorithm can work well with the dataset with multiple attributes.
 I randomly select 750 of the total samples and categorize the target value by whether the target value is higher or lower than 6.5 to the categorical value “good” or “not good”, and split these 750 samples to 502 samples for training and 248 for testing my model.

 ### 31005-MLAssignment2.ipynb
 Three classes are defined to implement the decision tree C4.5 algorithm which are:

-1. Myutils <br>
-This class will be used in subsequent c4.5 decision tree construction, it includes some math operation functions as follows:
+1. Myutils:This class will be used in subsequent c4.5 decision tree construction, it includes some math operation functions as follows: <br>

 |Name | Usage |
 |------ | ------- |